 Visit the Market Chef onsite in the market caravan where each week delicious and healthy meals based on the fresh produce from the Otago Farmers Market are created for visitors to sample, the recipes are available for you to recreate at home.
 The stall vendors, buskers, coffee and breakfast stalls, all present a unique "village-like" from 8am – 12.30pm every Saturday, don’t miss it!

-In Dunedin’s North East Valley, Baldwin Street is recognised by the Guinness Book of Records as the steepest street in the world.
+In Dunedin’s North East Valley, Baldwin Street is impressively steep.
 The street runs up the northern side of Signal Hill, at slopes of up to 1:2.86 (for 2.86m horizontal distance, a rise of 1m).
 Try counting the steps; it takes about ten minutes, just to walk about 350 metres!
 But don't worry, there's a drinking fountain at the top.
-Insiders Tip - Walking backwards is heaps easier!
+Insiders tip - walking backwards is heaps easier!